Tom Fool: Stud career

 Tom Fool's bloodline endures in the 2015 U.S. Triple Crown winner, American Pharoah, who is both a sixth- and seventh-generation descendant.

 Honors

 Tom Fool was inducted into the National Museum of Racing and Hall of Fame in 1960.
-In the Blood-Horse magazine ranking of the top 100 U.S. Thoroughbred champions of the 20th Century, he was ranked #11.
+In The Blood-Horse magazine ranking of the Blood-Horse magazine Top 100 Racehorses of the 20th Century, he was ranked #11.
 The Tom Fool Handicap, contested at Belmont Park, is named in his honor.

 Tom Fool retired from stud duties in 1972 and died on 20 August 1976.